 - The gist: Inspired by the late J. D. Salinger’s The Catcher in the Rye, the book, published in 1999, tells the story of a teenager, “Charlie” who writes a series of letters to an anonymous friend.
-Being a teenager, Charlie goes to great lengths to describe his introversion, teenage sexuality, abuse, and his drug use.
+Charlie goes to great lengths to describe his introversion, teenage sexuality, abuse, and drug use as a teenager.

 - Why was it banned?
-Its explicit sexual content, particularly the homosexual aspects, has led it to be withdrawn from libraries across the US, and it regularly makes the American Library Association’s top 10 most challenged books list.
+Its explicit sexual content, particularly the homosexual aspects, has led it to be withdrawn from libraries across the US and regularly makes the American Library Association’s top 10 most challenged books list.

 Things Fall Apart by Chinua Achebe (1958)

 - The gist: One of the most celebrated pieces of African literature, Achebe’s story of Okonkwo, a leader and local wrestling champion in Umofia – a fictional group of nine villages in Nigeria – recalls the influences of British colonialism and Christian missionaries on his traditional Igbo community during an unspecified time period in the late nineteenth or early twentieth century.